 Earth’s satellite, the moon, was formed in a spectacular collision of the very early Earth with a smaller planet.
 The collision blasted rocky debris into orbit around Earth.
 Over time, the debris gathered together, forming the moon.
 The moon is heavier on one side.
 The extra pull of Earth’s gravity on the heavy side slowed the moon’s rotation.
 Now the heavier side always faces Earth.

 Are you fascinated?
 Can you remember any of what you just read?
+Not much, I suspect.
 Why not?
 Go back and look at the sentences.
 Every one of them is a simple declarative statement, a bald assertion with no evidence.
-You could validly claim that there is no style or eloquence in these passages — there are no questions, no analogies, no “dress-ups”, no charisma at all.
+You could validly claim that there is no style or eloquence in these passages — there are no questions, no analogies, no ‘dress-ups’, no charisma at all.
 But style isn’t the half of it.
 Look at the logic of it.
-Every sentence states a conclusion, a very non-obvious statement, asserted blindly with no evidence.
+Every sentence asserts a conclusion.
+Every sentence makes a very non-obvious claim, with a total disregard for evidence or reasoning that would support the claim.
 There is no pointing at observable facts, no wondering at possibilities, no marshaling of data, no reasoning at all.
 There is no connection in your mind to anything you might have seen, or found curious, or cared about.
 There is also no reason for you to believe any of it, other than the fact that someone wrote it down.
 The author could just as well have told you that the Earth’s core is mostly lead and tungsten, and that the inner part is liquid.
 You would have no way to know the difference, and no reason to care.
 Such statements have no connection to your mind or your life.
 Nowhere is there any attempt to actually convince you of anything, there is only an attempt to fill your head with fancy-sounding trivia.

 But there is an alternative.